laurencefass/docker-nest-microservices/README.md

 This is a dockerized fork of https://github.com/majoyal/nestjs-microservices-example see repo for a detailed explanation or to run on localhost.

 It will run nest js microservices in separate docker containers and configure correct networking between them.
-To understand the benefits of doing [read this article](https://blog.dreamfactory.com/what-are-containerized-microservices/)
+To appreciate the benefits of containerising microservices [read this article](https://blog.dreamfactory.com/what-are-containerized-microservices/)

 ## Installation